kylrth/kylrth.github.io/content/post/jupyter-lab.md

 git clone https://github.com/kylrth/GPU-Jupyterhub.git
 ```

 This repo has Dockerfiles for building custom CUDA-enabled Jupyter images.
-The main [Dockerfile](https://github.com/kylrth/GPU-Jupyterhub/blob/master/Dockerfile) builds the Jupyter Hub image, and there are [two](https://github.com/kylrth/GPU-Jupyterhub/blob/master/notebook-images/base-notebook/Dockerfile) [Dockerfiles](https://github.com/kylrth/GPU-Jupyterhub/blob/master/notebook-images/dl-notebook/Dockerfile) used to build a CUDA-enabled Jupyter Notebook (and Lab) image.
-(The notebook containers run Jupyter Lab [too](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html#docker-options).)
-The first Dockerfile builds a base image with Jupyter Lab installed, and the second adds deep learning packages like scikit-learn and PyTorch.
+The main [Dockerfile](https://github.com/kylrth/GPU-Jupyterhub/blob/master/Dockerfile) builds the Jupyter Hub image, and there are [two](https://github.com/kylrth/GPU-Jupyterhub/blob/master/notebook-images/base-notebook/Dockerfile) [Dockerfiles](https://github.com/kylrth/GPU-Jupyterhub/blob/master/notebook-images/dl-notebook/Dockerfile) used to build a CUDA-enabled Jupyter Lab image.
+The first Dockerfile builds a base image with Jupyter Lab installed, and the second adds deep learning packages like PyTorch, TensorFlow, and scikit-learn.
 If you're using a different version of CUDA than I am, update the `FROM` directive as necessary.
 Add the packages you need before continuing.

 After modifying the notebook image builds to your taste, open the main Dockerfile.
 Since we're using PAM authentication for now, you actually need to manually build your usernames and passwords into the image.
 Edit the last few lines of this Dockerfile to refer to your own username (instead of `kyle`), and add passwords.
-When I get some time I'd like to switch my setup back to GitHub auth to avoid this cumbersome (and insecure) method.
+When I get some time I'd like to switch my setup back to GitHub auth to avoid this cumbersome method.

 Once you've updated the Dockerfiles, you will be able to build the images by calling `make`.